donbosco-kim/Flask_Blog/README.md

 This application have CRUD features implemented and user data are stored in sqlite3 database.

 ## Connecting a remote repository to github
+### These instructions are just for my reference
 - create a new repo in github
 - copy the https url
 - type git init command in terminal